AriFordsham/GHCWiki/distributed-closures.md

 - requires a `Typeable` instance for `Any`.
 - requires type casting modulo `Any`.
 - Potentially faster: dynamic type checks done only once per `StaticPtr` in `decodeClosure`.
+- Makes `decodeClosure` part of the TCB.

 Alternative 2:

-- in order to be implemented outside the TCB, requires the [Typeable](typeable) proposal.
+- Can be be implemented outside the TCB, but requires the [Typeable](typeable) proposal to do so.
 - Potentially slower: dynamic type checks at every `Ap` node when doing `unDynClosure`.

 ### About performance